susanjibo/aquarium-example/README.md

 In this example, a subtree is decorated with both a `FailOnTouch` and `SucceedOnTouch` decorator.
 The subtrees are under a `Sequence` and a `Switch`.
 In order for `RobotCenter1` to be executed in the `Sequence`, the sibling above it must finish with `Stats.SUCCEEDED`.
 Since `SucceedOnTouch` is first, it wins, and succeeds the subtree.
 In order for `CenterRobot2` to be executed in the `Switch`, the sibling above it must finish with `Status.FAILED`.
 (Remember that `Switch` executes its children in order until one succeeds.)
 Since `FailOnTouch` is first, it wins, and fails the subtree, allowing the robot to center.

+A `Switch` will play all of its behaviors in sequence until one succeeds.

 ### 16: Hey Jibo

 Jibo can listen for speech through Audio Speech Recognition (ASR).
 He has two types of listening capabilities: